Back

 You can view our interactive map of Trafalgar Avenue conservation area.

-Trafalgar Avenue was made a conservation area on 5 February 1980, which was extended on 30 September 1991.
+Trafalgar Avenue - designated 5 February 1980, extended 30 September 1991

 Trinity Church Square